caleb963/caleb963/README.md

-# Hi, I'm Caleb Manríquez – Web Developer
+# Hi, I'm Caleb Manríquez – FullStack Web Developer

-I'm a **Web Developer** with experience in building modern and scalable applications using the **MERN Stack** (MongoDB, Express.js, React, Node.js).
+I'm a **FullStack Web Developer** with experience in building modern and scalable applications using the **MERN Stack** (MongoDB, Express.js, React, Node.js).
 I specialize in creating interactive user interfaces, optimizing performance in React, and implementing REST APIs.
 I also have experience in **Django** and **Machine Learning**, applying data-driven models to enhance user experiences.

 I'm passionate about **art, music, and technology**, and I enjoy leading projects that combine creativity and innovation.